Frequently Asked Questions

-The deadline for our FdA Stage Management & Technical Theatre, One Year Diplomas (for Designers, Movement Instructors, and Musical Directors) and the MA Directing is 1 April 2015.
+The deadline for our FdA Production & Technical Arts: Stage & Screen, One Year Diplomas (for Designers, Movement Instructors, and Musical Directors) and the MA Directing is 1 May 2017.

 There is no application deadline for our Semester Courses or Short Courses.
 You should apply as soon as possible, however, as places are limited.